stefanhuber1510/enforcing-the-digital-services-act/first-experiments/Report.md

 2. I let the models [text-ada-001, text-babbage-001, text-curie-001, text-davinci-002] classify them using the following prompt with 0 Temperature.
 Note: I the API reuqests to text-davinci-003 didn't work.
 But it shouldn't make a difference performance wise anyways.
 3. I use the following prompt:
 """
 f"Judge whether it is likely that the following caption comes from a post that has been sponsored.
 Try to aim for a 50:50 distribution between True and False.\n\n Post: 'aaaa meu look de hoje é da @cea_brasil ❤️ patrocinadora e dona do look oficial do Rock in Rio!
 Aproveitem pra acompanhar o perfil da C&A pra ver todos os lookinhos maravilhosos!
-Amo muito! ❤️'\n Sponsored (True/False): True\n\n Post: 'side by side ~ sisters ❤️'\n Sponsored (True/False): True\n\n Post:{txt}\n Sponsored (True/False):"
+Amo muito! ❤️'\n Sponsored (True/False): True\n\n Post: 'side by side ~ sisters   '\n Sponsored (True/False): True\n\n Post:{txt}\n Sponsored (True/False):"
 """
 4. I repeat the Experiment with new samples 2 more times